| Title: | Missing Data Imputation and Model Checking |

 using twice the standard deviation of the observed values.

-The distinction between the transformation entailed by the family
+The distinction between the transformation entailed by the family and the transformation

 entailed by the function in the tranformation slot may be confusing at this point.
 The former pertains